kwuzy/webpage-change-tracker/README.md

 ```

 # For the extra curious
-This runs a node server locally and lets you use a series of endpoints to update a dictionary.
+This runs a React frontend and a node server locally and lets you use a series of endpoints to update a dictionary.
 The dictionary is stored as a txt file locally - I didn't want to spin up a database since that would require folks to do extra setup.
 At it's core I'm grabbing the text content only (no html tags, no scripts, no css) from the `body` and trimming extra spaces.
 I take that string and I hash it, this is stored into the map as the value for the url.
 Checking if the page has changed is as simple as checking if the hashes are equal.